 But for a data-driven culture to take hold where you work, it has to permeate the organization and be championed by the leadership team through their actions and expectations.
 This cultural shift requires the constant asking and re-asking of the question, “What data supports or contradicts this decision?” coupled with the long-term investment in employee professional development toward data literacy.

 Want to learn more about what steps you should take in order to foster a data-literate workforce?
-Start by diving into two important aspects of Data Literacy: Purposeful Metrics and Meaningful Visualizations at this free two-part training series on August 5th and August 12th.
-Learn more and register here.
+Learn more about the Metis Data Literacy Course here.